DhrumanGupta/SaveTheWorldDailyRewards/readme.md

 Log into chrome with your epic games account, and thats it.
 Just make sure that you are logged into epic games on chrome. <br />
 Run the exe, it will automatically get the data and run the api in headless mode.

-This may seem obvious, but: YOU NEED TO HAVE THE GAME INSTALLED!
+This may seem obvious, but: YOU NEED TO BUY THE GAME!

 # Requirments
 Python 3, should be in "C:\Program Files\Python\python.exe". <br />